greg-raven/Department-21/_drafts/funnies.md

 Monotony means being married to the same person for all your life.

-Use the word "judicious" in a sentence to show you understand its meaning… 'Hands that judicious can be as soft as your face…'
+Use the word "judicious" in a sentence to show you understand its meaning...
+'Hands that judicious can be as soft as your face...'

 How important are elections to a democratic society?
 Sex can only happen when a male gets an election